davekilian/davekilian.github.com/_posts/2023-02-15-acquire-release.markdown

 ![](/assets/cpu-is-wrong.jpeg)

 Well, this time, Principal [Software Engineer] Skinner might have a point.
 We wrote correct code, and in trying to dynamically optimize it, the CPU transformed our correct code into broken code.
-But if we were to lodge this complaint with someone who designs CPUs, they would likely turn this around on us: *our* code is wrong because *we* were wrong to assume linearizabile memory.
+But if we were to lodge this complaint with someone who designs CPUs, they might turn this around on us: *our* code is wrong because *we* were wrong to assume linearizable memory.

 ![](/assets/code-is-wrong.jpeg)

-In fact, this is an old argument hashed out many times on remote corners of the Internet (not always productively).
+This is an old argument hashed out many times on remote corners of the Internet.
 Regardless of your position, ultimately what matters is CPUs aren't going to change, which means our code has to.

 ## So what do we do now?

 If you're meta-gaming, you might think this is the point we break out the atomics &mdash; add some fetch-and-adds or compare-and-swaps and our problems will disappear, right?
 Not quite, I'm afraid.

 Atomics are useful for solving a different problem: they resolve conflicts between parallel updates to the same variable.
 For example, if we had multiple threads trying to increment `tail` at the same time, we could use an atomic fetch-and-add to serialize the updates so each thread does something meaningful.
 But there are no such conflicts in our queue.
-We have exactly one producer thread managing all updates to `entries` and `tail`, and one consumer thread managing `head`.
-If all updates to a variable always come from the same thread, then updates are always serial, so there are no conflicts to resolve.
-No need for atomics.
+We have exactly one producer thread managing all updates to `entries` and `tail`, and one consumer thread managing `head`; those three are our only variables.
+And if all updates to a variable always come from the same thread, then updates are always serial, so there are no conflicts to resolve.
+There are never conflicting updates to any variable in our queue, so we have no need for atomics.

 Our problem is **memory ordering**.

 When we put an entry in the queue, we need to update *two* variables: the queue entry and the tail pointer.
 Order matters: we want to write the entry first and *then* increment the tail, because updating the tail is what tells the consumer an entry is ready to be polled.
 If the consumer tries to poll while we're updating, as long as we haven't incremented the tail yet, the consumer will pass by without 'seeing' our in-progress update yet.
 It's a good plan!
 The only reason this didn't work is we don't have the *memory ordering guarantees* we thought we did.
 We were completely reasonable, but ultimately wrong in thinking writing two lines of code in order would make the CPU execute them in that order.
-Now that we know a CPU might shuffle our code around in the name of making progress faster, we need some way to tell the CPU no, you can't do that, order matters here.
+Now that we know a CPU might shuffle our code around, we need some way to tell the CPU no, you can't do that, order matters here.

 We can say that using **fences**.
+(Fences are also known as *barriers* &mdash; but for this post, I'll use the term *fence*).

-Fences are CPU instructions, but as CPU instructions go, fences are a little odd.
-They don't do anything; they just sit there in your code, marking points in your code like mile marker signposts on a freeway.
-We call them"fences" because they enact boundaries.
+Different CPUs express the idea of a fence in different ways.
+As a first-order approximation, you can think of a fence as a kind of CPU instruction, but an odd one at that: these 'fence' instructions don't do anything, they just sit there, marking points in your code like mile marker signposts on a freeway.
+We call them "fences" because they enact boundaries.
 If a CPU decides it's a good idea to push an instruction down so it happens later, or pull one up so it happens sooner, but the instruction runs into a fence along the way, then *bonk!* the instruction stops moving.
 Instructions can't cross a fence.

 To see how this works in practice, let's imagine we have a method called `fence()` that gets compiled to a CPU fence instruction like I just described.
 Then here's how we might use `fence()` to fix our queue: